The construction of a radio wave measuring device is explained through this circuit!

 These meters are useful instruments for tasks including antenna position, identifying interference sources and checking compliance to RF laws.

-The main of this circuit is the purpose of its use, the needed sensitivity and the desired frequency range that can all affect the circuits design.
+The main purpose of this circuit is its use, the needed sensitivity and the desired frequency range that can all affect the circuits design.

 Working with RF field strength meters requires careful handling and safety measures just like any other RF related device.